netbell/prefix-reverse-dns-lookup/README.md

 3. Enter the desired IP prefix (e.g., 192.0.2.0/24).

 4. Choose whether you'd like to:
- - Print all lookup attempts, or
+ - Print all lookup attempts
- - Only display successful resolutions.
+ - Only display successful resolutions

-The tool will then display the reverse DNS results for each IP address in the specified prefix.
+The script will then display the reverse DNS results for each IP address in the specified prefix.

 Features
 - Supports both IPv4 and IPv6 prefixes.